Driving and rest time regulations

-Driving & rest time rules apply to trucks and buses
+Driving and rest time rules apply to trucks and buses.

 You are subject to driving and rest periods and should have a tachograph installed when: